 Connecticut was the home of America’s nuclear submarine production.
 The juncture of the Thames River and Long Island Sound, plus the skilled workforce around New London, made Groton ideal for building them en masse.

 And this Cold War holdover still has a presence in Groton, Connecticut at the Submarine Force Museum.

 Head to the only museum in existence managed by the United States Navy to explore the world’s first nuclear-powered submarine.

-Other items in the museum’s collection highlight the history of submarines from inventor David Bushnell, a Connecticut native, and his Turtle, constructed in 1776.
+Other items in the collection of the Submarine Force Museum highlight the history of submarines from inventor David Bushnell, a Connecticut native, and his Turtle, constructed in 1776.